Karl Bodenschatz: Early life and First World War

-Bodenschatz was born in Rehau, Bavaria; in 1910 he enlisted in the 8th Bavarian Infantry Regiment and was a cadet at the War Academy in Metz until 1912.
+Bodenschatz was born in Rehau, Kingdom of Bavaria in 1890.
+He enlisted in the Royal Bavarian 8th Infantry Regiment (Königlich Bayerisches 8.
+Infanterie-Regiment „Großherzog Friedrich II. von Baden“) and was a cadet at the War Academy in Metz.
+He was commissioned a Leutnant on 28 October 1912.
 Following the German entry into World War I he saw active infantry service on the Western Front and participated in the Battle of Verdun.
-After being wounded four times, in 1916 he transferred to the Deutsche Luftstreitkräfte as adjutant to Jagdgeschwader 2 and then Jagdgeschwader 1 as the adjutant to Manfred von Richthofen based at Avesnes-le-sac.
-In June 1918 Hermann Göring took over command of the squadron after von Richthofen's death.
+After being wounded four times, in 1916 he transferred to the Deutsche Luftstreitkräfte.
+He served as an adjutant in Jagdstaffel 2 ("Jasta Boelcke") and then in Jagdgeschwader 1 based at Avesnes-le-sac.
+He was adjutant to Manfred von Richthofen and later, after the deaths of Manfred von Richthofen and his successor Wilhelm Reinhard, to Hermann Göring, who took over command of the fighter wing in June 1918.

 Between the wars

-After the war he joined the Reichswehr as a regular officer and served in the 21st infantry regiment from 1919 until April 1933, he had maintained a friendship with Göring and joined the Luftwaffe as his military adjutant and served in this capacity until 1938, visiting Britain in November 1938.
+After the war, Bodenschatz was carried over into the Reichswehr as a regular officer and served in the 21st (Bavarian) Infantry Regiment from 1919 until April 1933.
+He had maintained a friendship with Göring and joined the Luftwaffe as his military adjutant, serving in this capacity until 1938, visiting Britain in November 1938.
 In 1939, he warned the Polish military attaché in Berlin that Nazi Germany was planning to invade Poland by the end of the year.